In this article:

-Still, a few characteristics may reduce your risk of reproductive problems, and emerging research suggests that there may be minor things you can do to improve your odds of conceiving.
+Several factors may lower your risk of reproductive issues, and new research indicates that there are small actions you can take to enhance your chances of conceiving.

 What factors influence fertility?

-• Medical conditions: Certain medical conditions or genetic diseases may have an impact on fertility.
-Endometriosis, fallopian tube obstruction, hyperthyroidism, and polycystic ovarian syndrome are some examples of conditions that may have a direct influence.
+- Medical conditions: Certain medical conditions or genetic diseases may have an impact on fertility.
+Endometriosis, fallopian tube obstruction, thyroid issues, and polycystic ovarian syndrome are some examples of conditions that may have a direct influence.
 Sometimes the medicine used to treat the illness, such as certain diabetes and thyroid medications, might interfere with pregnancy.

-• Weight: A healthy BMI ranges between 19 and 25.
-Fertility declines when your BMI rises over that level, and this decline speeds even more if you are severely obese, defined as having a BMI of 40 or greater.
+- Weight: A healthy BMI ranges between 19 and 25.
+Fertility declines when your BMI rises over that level, and this decline speeds even more if you are obese, defined as having a BMI of 40 or greater.
 Many women may cease ovulating frequently as they gain weight.
 Simultaneously, being underweight might have an impact on fertility.
-Many women with less than 17 percent body fat have difficulty ovulating, but there is no reliable evidence to explain why.
+Many women with less than 17 per cent body fat have difficulty ovulating, but there is no reliable evidence to explain why.

-• Lifestyle habits: While there is little research on how to boost fertility by eating certain foods, physicians generally agree that eating nutritiously and exercising modestly will protect you from diminishing your chances of becoming pregnant.
-However, excessive exercise or an eating issue might have a negative impact on your fertility.
-Smoking and excessive alcohol usage should be prohibited.
+- Lifestyle habits: While there is little research on how to boost fertility by eating certain foods, physicians generally agree that eating nutritiously and exercising regularly will increase your chances of becoming pregnant.
+However, excessive exercise or eating disorders might have a negative impact on your fertility.
+Smoking and excessive alcohol usage should be discouraged.

-• Emotional components: There is little question that emotions influence your fertility, but there are no hard and fast laws as to how.
+- Emotional components: There is little doubt that emotions influence your fertility, but there is no proof as to how.
 According to research, preconception stress may contribute to infertility.
-Infertility may be a major existential crisis for some individuals, and studies have shown that it can be just as traumatic, if not more so, than a cancer diagnosis.
+Infertility is a major stressor and can be quite traumatising.
+It is best to speak to a professional if your mental health is not improving.

 How to increase fertility?